Guide for Drawing Flowers with Pens

 Which Pen to Use for Drawing Flowers

-While it is possible to draw or sketch with a regular pen, there are many advantages for using pens for artists.
+While you can draw or sketch with a regular pen, there are many advantages to using pens for artists.

-Pens for artists create lines of uniform thickness, and they come in different sizes, therefore enabling to draw thick contour lines, or thin lines for details.
+Pens for artists create lines of uniform thickness, and they come in different sizes, therefore enabling them to draw thick contour lines or thin lines for details.

 The ink of these pens is made of pigments, and it is very durable.